Spring 2023 Registration Opens on October 23, 2022

 - Payment & Payment Deadlines: All students must be registered and settle their accounts by the date posted.
 Payments should be made to Boston University and can be sent to Student Accounting Services, 881 Commonwealth Avenue, Boston, MA 02215.
 Payment options for degree candidates are available at Student Accounting Services.
 All students are expected to use the Student Account Inquiry function on the Student Link to check the balance due on their student account.

-- Dropping Classes: Dropping a course indicates that you are still enrolled in one or more courses at Boston University.
+- Dropping Classes: Dropping a course indicates that you are still enrolled in one or more courses at GMS.
 Students may drop standard courses online using the Student Link or with a paper add/drop form following approval by advisor without academic penalty up to the designated drop deadline.
 Students who receive federal financial aid must be sure that they maintain the correct number of credits to be eligible for this aid.

 - Certified Full-Time Policy Update can be found here .